zseng0912/nutri-recommendation/model_training/README.md

 1. Open `fai_health_prediction.ipynb` in a Jupyter environment (e.g., Kaggle or JupyterLab).
 2. Ensure the datasets are in the same directory.
 3. Run the notebook to preprocess data, train the model, and evaluate its performance.
-4. The final trained model is saved as `trained_model.pkl`.
+4. The final trained model is saved in `trained_model` folder.

 ## ✅ Requirements